You don’t need to be beef mad to know what a tenderloin steak is. But quite simply put, it’s the tender steak from the loin muscle of the steer.

 How to Cook Tenderloin on a Grill or Smoker

-The key to a great grilled tenderloin steak is the accuracy of the temperature you cook it at.
+The key to a great grilled tenderloin steak is the accuracy of the temperature you cook it at, plus how long you should grill your steak.
 Here is our guide to getting it right every time.

 - As always, the first step is to get your grill fired up and at the right temperature.
 Aim for around 450f.
 If not, it’s generally a medium to high heat because the steak can be up to 2 ½ inches thick.

 - Get the steaks out of the fridge and up to room temperature, approximately 30-45 minutes before you want to cook them.